Why Tax Cuts, Combined With the Federal Reserve Reducing Its Balance Sheet, Is So Risky for Our Economy

-One big flaw in the discussion about the congressional tax bill is the lack of understanding of the additional revenue from the sale of new government bonds to the public that will be required to fund the government.
-Such bond sales would result not only from the loss of revenue from the tax cut but also the necessity to sell more bonds to the public to bankroll the government as the Fed reduces its balance sheet.
+One big flaw in the discussion about the congressional tax bill is the lack of understanding of the additional revenue from the sale of new government bonds that will be required to fund the government.
+Such bond sales would result not only from the loss of revenue from the tax cut but also the necessity to sell more bonds to bankroll the government as the Fed reduces its balance sheet.

-More public bonds for sale will push interest rates higher, which could result in the following:
+More bonds for sale will push interest rates higher, which could result in the following:

 - Investors who own bonds will see them drop in value.